 Some people talk of anxiety as being like an invisible cage that constantly demands their attention, reduces their freedom and stops or limits what they can do in the their lives.

 Feelings of anxiety can occur as a result of a stressful, worrying or frightening event or can seem "free floating" - not attached to anything in particular.

 Both result in an uncomfortable and preoccupying feeling that can in itself cause further worry.
-If the anxious feelings are an aftermath reaction to a stressful or frightening experience, it is very important to get help to deal with these feelings and thoughts.
+It is very important to get help to deal with these feelings and thoughts.

 Make a time to speak with a counsellor at Counselling and Psychological Services for a confidential discussion of your situation.